sehqlr/word-agent/README.md

 ### Instructions

-To use the program, run `python3 word-agent.py` on the commandline.
-The console should have debugging output like "Text autosaved."
+To use the program, run `python3 word_agent.py` or `./word_agent.py`
+on the commandline.
+The console should have debugging output, such as "Text autosaved."

 It is based on Python 3.x and the Python GI API, so please have these packages installed.
-So far, this is Linux only, including the CS50 Appliance.
+I have tested this on Linux only, including the CS50 Appliance.
 I claim no Windows, OSX, or BSD support.
 (However, a good friend has told me it will run from Windows.)